mmagnus/rna-tools/rna_tools/tools/PyMOL4RNA/README.md

 The implemented so far structures (based on PDB ID), colors and chains can be found here `pyMoL_colors-EMX.xlsx`.

+The structure ready to use with the function can be download from [here](https://www.dropbox.com/s/jz4qoqu6p8mfhof/spls.zip?dl=0).

     [1] run /Users/magnus/work-src/rna-tools/rna_tools/tools/PyMOL4RNA/PyMOL4RNA.py